Highlights from the Ratings and Financial Report for The Wendy's Company (WEN)

 Analysts’ Opinion of WEN

-Many brokerage firms have already submitted their reports for WEN stocks, with BMO Capital Markets repeating the rating for WEN by listing it as a “Market Perform.”
-The predicted price for WEN in the upcoming period, according to BMO Capital Markets is $22 based on the research report published on April 18th of the current year 2022.
+Many brokerage firms have already submitted their reports for WEN stocks, with Bernstein repeating the rating for WEN by listing it as a “Outperform.”
+The predicted price for WEN in the upcoming period, according to Bernstein is $25 based on the research report published on September 08th of the current year 2022.

-Citigroup, on the other hand, stated in their research note that they expect to see WEN reach a price target of $23.
-The rating they have provided for WEN stocks is “Neutral” according to the report published on April 12th, 2022.
+BMO Capital Markets, on the other hand, stated in their research note that they expect to see WEN reach a price target of $22, previously predicting the price at $28.
+The rating they have provided for WEN stocks is “Market Perform” according to the report published on April 18th, 2022.

-BofA Securities gave a rating of “Underperform” to WEN, setting the target price at $25 in the report published on January 11th of the current year.
+Citigroup gave a rating of “Neutral” to WEN, setting the target price at $23 in the report published on April 12th of the current year.

-During the last 5 trading sessions, WEN fell by -0.15%, which changed the moving average for the period of 200-days by -11.07% in comparison to the 20-day moving average, which settled at $20.24.
+During the last 5 trading sessions, WEN rose by +2.76%, which changed the moving average for the period of 200-days by -10.16% in comparison to the 20-day moving average, which settled at $20.19.
 In addition, The Wendy’s Company saw -18.78% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for WEN